 XRP Ledger Overview

-The XRP Ledger is a decentralized cryptographic ledger powered by a network of peer-to-peer servers.
-The XRP Ledger is the home of XRP, a digital asset designed to bridge the many different currencies in use worldwide.
-Ripple stewards the development of the XRP Ledger, and advances XRP as a key contribution to the Internet of Value: a world in which money moves the way information does today.
+The XRP Ledger is an online system for payments, powered by a community without a central leader.
+Anyone can connect their computer to the peer-to-peer network that manages the ledger.
+The XRP Ledger is the home of XRP, a digital asset designed to bridge the world's many currencies.
+The XRP Ledger is one part of the developing Internet of Value: a world in which money moves the way information does today.